Fred Chicken

 Fred Samuel "Chick" Slepica, a.k.a.
-"Fred Chicken" (1888–1968) was a professional football, baseball, and basketball player.
+"Fred Chicken" (1888–1968) was a professional baseball, basketball and American football player.

 Playing career

 High School

-A Minneapolis North athlete, Chicken played football, basketball, and baseball for the high school.
+A Minneapolis North athlete, Chicken played American football, basketball, and baseball for the high school.
 He was the star halfback of the 1907 undefeated and unscored upon Minneapolis North High School National Football Champions of the US.
 They had defeated the Oak Park, Illinois football team, another undefeated and unscored upon team, to claim that title.

 Basketball

 During and after high school, Chicken played for and managed the Ascension Parish basketball team, which found a sponsor in Dakota Business College in Fargo, North Dakota, and later in the Cooke Institute athletic club in Minneapolis.
 The Ascension team played games as far west as Billings, Montana, and perhaps Butte.
 He also appeared as a member of the Company B basketball team, which was sponsored by the Minnesota National Guard.